Francisco Alberoni

-Francisco Terra Alberoni or simply Alberoni, (born May 16, 1984 in Niterói) is a Brazilian football player.
+Francisco Terra Alberoni or simply Alberoni, (born 16 May 1984) is a Brazilian former professional footballer who played as a midfielder.

-Career
+Club career

-Alberoni began playing football in his country at Vasco da Gama.
-In January 2003, he was signed by Italian side Internazionale Milano and played six months for its Primavera team (U-20 youth team).
-For season 2003-04 he was loaned to Brescia Calcio.
+Alberoni was born in Niterói.
+He began playing football in his country at Vasco da Gama.
+In January 2003, he was signed by Italian side Inter Milan and played six months for its Primavera team (U-20 youth team).
+For the 2003–04 season he was loaned to Brescia Calcio.
 After the end of the season he returned to Brazil, signing with Esporte Clube Bahia.
-From July 2004 to December 2004 Alberoni was a part of the second team of FC Barcelona.
-After that he played for a few clubs, including Argentine Independiente and Spanish UD Las Palmas and Deportivo Alavés.
+From July 2004 to December 2004 Alberoni was a part of the second team of Barcelona.
+After that he played for a few clubs, including Argentine Independiente and Spanish Las Palmas and Deportivo Alavés.
 In 2009 Alberoni played 8 matches for Duque de Caxias RJ.
 In December 2009 Alberoni signed a one-a-half year contract with Bulgarian Slavia Sofia.
 He remained with the "whites" until August 2010.
 His stay in Bulgaria was plagued by injury problems.

-International
+International career

 In 2001 Alberoni was a member of the Brazil U17 team at the South American Championship U17, in Peru.
 In the same year he also played at the World Cup U-17 in Trinidad and Tobago.
 Alberoni scored a goal in the quarterfinal against France U17.